 What do you do about employees who crave praise (but who aren’t outstanding performers?)

-Would you like a step-by-step guide – that you can read in just 10 minutes – on how to run motivational performance appraisal meetings?
+Would you like a step-by-step guide – that you can read in just 10 minutes – on how to run motivational performance review or appraisal meetings?

 This guide was easy to read, well structured and easy to follow… I particularly liked: the emphasis on motivation; the inclusion of job satisfaction ( not something I had come across as a specific appraisal topic before); the approach of drawing in the staff member to the whole process ( making them prepare and getting them to give their views first); the idea of sharing performance feedback and that the manager should be prepared to change their mind on whether objectives have been met in the light of information given by the member of staff.